• Skip to primary navigation

 Filling

-• In a large bowl whisk together ½ cup flour, cinnamon and nutmeg.
+• In a large bowl whisk together flour, cornstarch, granulated sugar, cinnamon cardamom, and nutmeg.
 Gently stir in blueberries and chopped rhubarb pieces with spatula until well coated.
-Pour in honey and stir softly until incorporated.

 • Divide pie crust in half and roll one half onto lightly floured surface to about ⅛ inch thick 12 inch wide circle.
 The circle should be a couple inches larger than your pie pan.